Get

 4. Branch Off of Other Commands

-Also called shaping, you can gradually teach your dog new tricks by branching off of those they’ve already learned.
+Also called shaping, you can gradually teach your dog new tricks by branching off from those they’ve already learned.
 For example, if you’re trying to teach your dog to lie down, teach them to sit first.
 Then, you can gradually lead them to lie down with a few tweaks and guidance, such as having a treat in your hand and lowering it to the ground.
 Your dog should naturally follow.

 5. Repeat and Refresh Often